devOpifex/communicate/README.md

 ## Errors

-Ideally you'd want to catch errors as shown below, where the callback fails because there is not default for `x`.
+Ideally you'd want to catch errors as shown below, where the callback fails because there is no default for `x`.

 ```r
 library(shiny)